psychemedia/island-storynotes/de Godeton - Pepperpot.md

 he punishment for hanging out false lights, also for stealing goods from a wreck.*'

-Behaviour of this kind could not have been notorious here, or very general, since we find Gilpin, in 1798, writing : — ** There is another picturesque circumstance frequently seen on the coasts of the Isle of Wight, which may be mentioned, though it is a dreadful one.
+Behaviour of this kind could not have been notorious here, or very general, since we find Gilpin, in 1798, writing: — ** There is another picturesque circumstance frequently seen on the coasts of the Isle of Wight, which may be mentioned, though it is a dreadful one.
 A winter seldom passes in which the inhabitants of these dangerous coasti are not called together to see some dreadful event (a wreck) of this kind.
 Long experience has taught them to judge when the mischief is inevitable.
 They see that every wave which beats over the perisfing vessel drives her nearer some reef of rocks, well known to them, though the seaman knows it not; signals can be of no use; yet they make what signals* they can to point out the danger.
 In a short moment the dreadful crash arrives.
 The labouring vessel, now beating among the rocks, gives way in every part, and the hospitable islanders, very unlike their neighbours on the Cornish Coast, have nothing left but to do civerything in their power to save the miserable people, and recover what they can from the wreck."

 From the earliest period "wreck of the sea, waifs and estrays," pertained to the lordship of the island.
 At an inquisition taken on the death of Baldwin de Redvers, 47 Henry III (1263), " the jurors also say that wreck of the sea belonging to the lord of the castle is worth 4A'. per annum."
 During the countess Isabella's tenure the claim was contested by the abbot of Quarr, by John de Insula, owning Bonchurch and other Undercliff estates, by Sir Thomas de Aula, of St. Lawrence, and the lady Matilda de Estur, of Old Park, in Whitwell parish, on the plea that each of them was entitled to one-half of whatever should be wrecked on their respective lands, as a compensation or salvage for preserving the other half for the use of the lord."
 The trial took place before the Justices Itinerant, at Winchester, 8 Edward I (1280), when " Isabella, countess of Albermarl, was summoned to show to the Lord the King, by what warrant she thus claimed to have wreck of the sea, and Isabella comes and saith that she and all her ancestors, from the time of king Richard, and also before that time alw^ays unto the present time have had their wreck of the sea in her fee of the Isle of Wight without any interruption."
 The story is given in Hillier's unfinished History of the Isle of Wight, and ^ The jury being chosen, say upon oath, ‘ that the aforesaid Countess and also all her ancestors, from the time whereof memory doth not exist, had such wreck of sea in her fee,' etc., and by an order of the Itinerant Justices the rights of the Countess were confirmed.

-In 1416, 3 Henry V, is entered the following : —
+In 1416, 3 Henry V, is entered the following: —

-" Edwardus Dux Ebor'.
+"Edwardus Dux Ebor'.

 Insula de Wight et Caresbrok Castr' infra eundem et totum dominium addict* insulam et castrum pertinens cum wrecco maris. . .